XCurrency/xc/doc/init.md

 Copy xc3d.init to /etc/init.d/xc3d.
 Test by running "service xc3d start".

-Using this script, you can adjust the path and flags to the xc3d program by setting the BlocknetDXD and FLAGS environment variables in the file /etc/sysconfig/xc3d.
+Using this script, you can adjust the path and flags to the xc3d program by setting the XCurrencyD and FLAGS environment variables in the file /etc/sysconfig/xc3d.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn